 I, Bradley C. McKenzie, P.E., hereby notify the Weymouth Conservation Commission that I have not witnessed, nor am aware of any existing illicit discharges at the site known as 550-560 Washington Street in Weymouth, Massachusetts.
 I also hereby certify that the development of said property as illustrated on the final plans entitled "Site Development Plan, 550-560 Washington Street, (APN 29-330-3) Weymouth, Massachusetts," prepared by McKenzie Engineering Group.
-Inc. dated March 8, 2023 and as revised and approved by the Weymouth Conservation Commission and maintenance thereof in accordance with the "Construction Phase Operations and Maintenance Plan" and "Long-Term Operations and Maintenance Plan" prepared by the Weymouth Conservation commission will not create any new illicit discharges.
+Inc. dated March 8, 2023 and as revised and approved by the Weymouth Conservation Commission and maintenance thereof in accordance with the "Construction Phase Operations and Maintenance Plan" and "Long-Term Operations and Maintenance Plan" prepared by McKenzie Engineering Group, Inc. dated March 8, 2023 and as revised and approved by the Weymouth Conservation Commission will not create any new illicit discharges.
 There is no warranty implied regarding future illicit discharges that may occur as a result of improper construction or maintenance of the stormwater management system or unforeseen accidents.

-Name: Bradley C. McKenzie, P.E.
+name: Bradiey C. Mickenzie, P.E.

 Company: McKenzie Engineering Group, Inc.

 Title:

-Signature: C -6-
+Signature: ¿

-Date: \mathcal{C} 3/6/23
+Date: 3/6/23